 Williamson County is experiencing unprecedented diverse growth, which is a wonderful thing, but Wilco is run predominantly by one voice.
 For the future benefit of our community, that must change.
 These are a few of the issues Kasey will work on when she is elected to serve as your next County Commissioner.
 Check back often as, like our county, this list is dynamic and ever growing!

-- Adequately Staff Key Departments and Better Management of Capital Projects
+- Adequately Staff Key Departments and Provide Better Management of Capital Projects

+Currently, the county has numerous capital projects running at the same time, which are straining the ability of several departments to adequately manage and oversee implementation of these projects.
 Key departments are strained to the extreme and are expected to do more with less.
 This affects both employee morale and the delivery of services to the public.
-Our county departments have become a revolving door for training employees only to lose them to higher paying counties or private sector employers.
+Our county departments have become a revolving door for training employees only to lose them to higher-paying counties or private-sector employers.
 For our hard-working county employees, we need a fair compensation policy in place.
 Let’s compensate our valuable employees for what they are worth and give them the stability to continue living in our great county.
-Currently, the county has numerous capital projects all at the same time, which is straining the ability of several departments to adequately manage and oversee implementation of these projects.

 - Become a Fiscally Responsible County

 We are lacking fiscal responsibility in two areas in our county.
 First, our debt ratio is out of control.
 We are one of the fastest growing counties in the United States, yet our debt ratio per capita is outrageously high compared to other counties our size.
 We consistently ranked top on the list of counties with the highest debt ratio per capita.
 This is not a list we want to be ranked at the top of.
 Second, we need a responsible fund balance policy.
 Having enough reserves in the county’s bank account is a smart way to be prepared when the economy goes bad.
 The current Williamson County budget only covers day-to-day operations.
 It should be reevaluated considering the county’s overall debt load.
 We need more than the bare minimum.

 Click here for more information on our county’s debt.

 - Enable Better Transparency and Accountability